valantic/stylelint-config-valantic/README.md

 ### Ember.js

 **NOTE: currently ember-cli-stylelint uses Stylelint 7.x.x.
-Unfortunately Stylelint is not backwards compatible and will throw errors on linting configurations, which are unknown to the version (which is the case for the movento config 2.2.1 and Stylelint < 8.0.0)**
+Unfortunately Stylelint is not backwards compatible and will throw errors on linting configurations, which are unknown to the version (which is the case for the valantic config 2.2.1 and Stylelint < 8.0.0)**

 ```
 $ ember install ember-cli-stylelint